Hurricane Marilyn: U.S. Virgin Islands

 The first FEMA Disaster Recovery Centers opened on September 23 on St. Thomas.
 A reported indicated that by October 11, 1500 loans were granted for home repair, mostly for under $2500.
 More than 19,000 disaster housing applications were filed, with over 2800 being accepted.
 About 5000 of 15,000 assigned inspections were completed.
 Over 7800 applications for Individual and Family Grants had been received and, of the 4,000 SBA loan applications filed, 43 had been approved for a total of $744,100 – an average loan of $17,300.

-Records and retirement

-Marilyn was the last of three tropical cyclones to affect the Leeward Islands especially Dominica and Guadeloupe in a short period of time of the 1995 season, the first being Hurricane Iris, late August and the second being Hurricane Luis, ten days before.
+Retirement

-Due to intense destruction in the US Virgin Islands, the name Marilyn was retired in the spring of 1996, and will never again be used for an Atlantic hurricane and was replaced with the name Michelle for the 2001 season, which would retire itself after that season.
+Due to the destruction caused by the hurricane, the name Marilyn was retired in the spring of 1996 by the World Meteorological Organization, and will never again be used for a North Atlantic tropical storm.
+It was replaced with Michelle for the 2001 season.